ProgSoc/Constitution/CONSTITUTION.md

 ### 5.2 Executive Committee Vacancies

-Any vacancy occuring on the Executive Committee shall be filled at the next Ordinary General Meeting falling 14 or more days after the vacancy occurs.
+Any vacancy occurring on the Executive Committee shall be filled at a Special General Meeting to be held as soon as possible after the vacancy occurs.

 ### 5.3 Remuneration and Benefits

 No remuneration or other benefit in money or money's worth shall be paid to any member except for re-payment of out-of-pocket expenses.

-### 5.4 Eligibility for Election.
+### 5.4 Eligibility for Election

-- 5.4.1 No member may be elected to any position on the Executive Committee who has not paid their subscription for the year in which that office is to be served.
+No member may be elected to any position on the Executive Committee who has not paid their subscription for the year in which that office is to be served.
 No member shall be elected to any position on the Executive Committee without signifying that they are willing to accept their nomination to that position.
 No member may be elected to the same office for more than two consecutive terms.

-### 5.5 Executive Committee-person's Duties.
+### 5.5 Executive Committee-person's Duties

 - 5.5.1 President.
 The President shall on behalf of the Executive Committee submit a report on the conduct of the affairs of the Society at the Annual General Meeting, and shall be chairperson and preside at all meetings at which he/she is present.

 - 5.5.2 Vice-President.
 The Vice-President shall assist the President and act as President in their absence.

 - 5.5.3 Secretary.
-The Secretary shall keep a record of all business transacted at all meetings, conduct all correspondence, carry out the directions of the Executive Committee and keep a register all members.
+The Secretary shall keep a record of all business transacted at all meetings, conduct all correspondence, carry out the directions of the Executive Committee and keep a register of all members.

 - 5.5.4 Treasurer.
 The Treasurer shall receive all monies of the Society and deposit them in the Society's bank account, pay accounts as directed by the Executive Committee, keep such records of receipts and payments as may be directed by the Executive Committee, and present a statement of accounts to each regular meeting of the Executive Committee.
 They shall present the annual statement of accounts and balance sheet for the preceding financial year to the auditor each year at least two weeks before the Annual General Meeting and shall present the audited statements and balance sheet at the Annual General Meeting.
 Should the Treasurer be absent or ill, or neglect or refuse to do anything to be done by them under these rules, the Executive Committee may appoint any member of the Executive Committee to act in their stead.